Last Updated on June 20, 2023 by Tim Wells

 Let’s be clear: If you’re looking for a game console, Tizen TV is not the TV for you.

 My Samsung has 60 different games to choose from in the App Store.
 But they’re all lightweight, smartphone-type apps and primarily side-scrollers or retro throwback games.

 There’s nothing that is overly resource-intensive, and unfortunately, no way to add additional games.

-By contrast, Android TV has thousands of games available.
-These range from mobile-friendly games, to major releases like Asphalt 9 with amazing graphics and gamepad support.
+By contrast, the Android TV platform has thousands of games available.
+These range from mobile-friendly games to major releases like Asphalt 9, with amazing graphics and gamepad support.

 Which is Better: Tizen or Android TV?